milesilab/BioRssay/index.md

-**BioRssay** will help you to analyze mortality data from bioassays of any kind (e.g. insecti/pesti/herbi-cides, antibiotics, etc.).
+**BioRssay** will help you to analyze mortality data from bioassays of any kind (e.g.,insecti/pesti/herbi-cides, antibiotics, etc.).

 ![](index_files/figure-markdown_strict/unnamed-chunk-1-1.png)